michaelneale/ios-clickstart/README.md

+# Interested in iOS development, CloudBees and Jenkins?
+Then this is for you!

-This is a quick start project for iOS with automated unit testing, a jenkins build controlling xcode and a backend service using CouchDB.
+This is a quick start project for iOS with automated unit testing, a Jenkins build controlling xcode and a backend service using CouchDB.
 Intended to be used as a "seed" for common database backed iOS apps.

 You don't have to use all of it, just press the button, get your own version of it going, and go from there.